onlyquake/xonotic-wiki/Editing.md

 Filenames
 ---------

-For pages, capitalize at least the first letter of the filename (GitHub doesn't capitalize titles automatically).
+For pages, capitalize at least the first letter of the filename (GitHub doesn't capitalize titles automatically, GitLab will do what it wants anyway).

 Use dashes in page names, not underscores - dashes get converted to spaces in page titles so we have a nice title on every page.
 Some pages might have underscores in names for historical reasons - they already have many outside links (from forums, etc.) pointing to them.